 Do you want your attorneys to be paid?

-Generally, family and friends would not expect to be paid, although you may wish to allow them to be paid for providing care, or to be paid if the role would be significantly time-consuming because of the complexity of your financial affairs.
+Generally, family and friends would not expect to be paid.
+However, you may wish to allow them to be paid for providing care or if the role would be significantly time-consuming because of the complexity of your financial affairs.

 If you choose professional attorneys, they must be paid for their work.
 The LPA will set out the basis of charges.